Himanshu431-coder/Edunet-Foundation-Internship/README.md

 5. **Explore the Dashboard**:
    Once the data is loaded, you can explore the interactive visualizations, use filters, and analyze the agricultural trends and statistics provided in the dashboard.

+6. **For Machine Learning Outputs**:
+Launch Jupyter Notebook:
+If you have Jupyter installed locally, run:

+bash
+Copy
+Edit
+jupyter notebook
+Open the notebook:
+From the Jupyter interface, click on:

+sql
+Copy
+Edit
+crop recommendation system using machine learning.ipynb Install dependencies (if not already installed): Use pip to install required libraries:

+bash
+Copy
+Edit
+pip install numpy pandas scikit-learn matplotlib seaborn Run the notebook cells:
+Execute each cell one-by-one to:

+Load and preprocess the dataset

+Train machine learning models

+Evaluate accuracy and performance

+View predictions and recommendations

+Visualize results using graphs and charts

 ---
 ## Dashboard
    ![image](https://github.com/user-attachments/assets/82f989d8-5515-4688-98a7-92de64a4255d)